NorthWalesDevs/builders-story/story.md

 Dear Sir I write this note to inform you of my plight And at the tme of writing I am not a pretty sight
-My body is all black and blue, my face a deathly gray I write this note to tell why Paddy's not at work today
+My body is all black and blue, my face a deathly grey I write this note to tell why Paddy's not at work today

-While working on the fourteenth floor, some bricks I ad to clear And to throw them down from off the top seemed quite a good idea But the gaffer wasn't very pleased, he was an awful sod He said I had to cart them down the ladder in me hod.
+While working on the fourteenth floor, some bricks I had to clear And to throw them down from off the top seemed quite a good idea But the gaffer wasn't very pleased, he was an awful sod He said I had to cart them down the ladder in me hod.